mattermost/docs/source/configure/configuration-settings.rst

 Teams and user accounts can only be created by a verified email from this list of comma-separated domains (e.g. "corp.mattermost.com, mattermost.org").

 This setting only affects email login.
-For domains to be restricted, you must also set `Require Email Verification <https://docs.mattermost.com/configure/configuration-settings.html#require-email-verification>`__ to ``true``.
+For domains restrictions to be effective, you must also set `Require Email Verification <https://docs.mattermost.com/configure/configuration-settings.html#require-email-verification>`__ to ``true``.

 +--------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictCreationToDomains": ""`` with string input. |